There’s a lot of buzz surrounding omnichannel retailing and WHY retailers should do it, but the HOW of it all isn’t always clear.

 Crate & Barrel

-The company recognizes that many shoppers switch from web to smartphone to tablet when conducting research and completing purchases, so when customers are signed in, the C&B app saves their shopping cart so they can access their information across multiple devices and browsers.
+The company recognizes that many shoppers switch from the ecommerce web site to smartphone to tablet when conducting research and completing purchases, so when customers are signed in, the Crate & Barrel app saves their ecommerce shopping cart so they can access their information across multiple mobile devices and browsers.
 This enables them to pick up where they left off no matter where they are in the shopping process.

-Crate & Barrel also provides a seamless experience to shoppers using its wedding and gift registry.
-People can still create and monitor their registries online and in the store, but to make things more convenient, the C&B app lets them manage their registry right from their phone.
+Crate & Barrel also provides a seamless customer experience to shoppers using its wedding and gift registry.
+People can still create and monitor their registries online and in the store, but to make things more convenient, the Crate & Barrel app lets them manage their registry right from their mobile device.

 Using the app, shoppers can create and edit their registry, scan barcodes in the stores to add items, and even see purchases made in real time.